You may wish to see an introductory page to this section with a map first.

 The Mongols invaded Anatolia in the XIIIth century and they weakened the control the Sultans of Rum had over that region.
 In Maras a local powerful family took advantage of the power vacuum to establish a beylik, a small principality.
 This beylik was named Dulgadir (or Dulgadirogullari) after the ruling family and it became a buffer state between the Mongol Ilkhanate of Persia and the Mamelukes of Egypt.
 It also bordered on the Kingdom of Lesser Armenia, an ally of the Mongols, whereas the beylik was supported by the Mamelukes.

-View from the castle (lower left corner Ulu Camii and Tas Medresesi)
+View from the castle (lower left corner Ulu Cami and Tas Medresesi)

-Sultan Mehmet I, son of Beyazit, re-united the traditional Ottoman possessions in 1413 and he established an alliance with Dulgadir by marrying Emine Hatun, daughter of the Maras bey.
+Sultan Mehmet I, son of Beyazit, reunified the traditional Ottoman possessions in 1413 and he established an alliance with the Dulgadir by marrying Emine Hatun, daughter of the Maras bey.
 She was the mother of Sultan Murat II.

-Minarets: (left to right): Ulu Camii and in the background Hatuniye Camii, detail of Ulu Camii, Arasa Camii and Burmali Minare
+Minarets: (left to right): Ulu Cami and in the background Hatuniye Camii, detail of Ulu Cami (also in the image used as background for this page), Arasa Camii and Burmali (spiralling) Minare (see that at Amasya)

 Old houses in Kurtulus (Liberation) district